groupdocs-redaction/GroupDocs-Redaction-Tutorials/content/english/java/getting-started/master-document-redaction-java-groupdocs/_index.md

 ```

 **Explanation:**
 - `ExactPhraseRedaction` takes the phrase to search and replace options.
 - `ReplacementOptions(Color.RED)` specifies that the text should be replaced with a red rectangle, effectively obscuring it.

-### Save Document to Custom Location with Rasterization
+### Save Document with Rasterization (Convert PDF to Images Java)

-Rasterizing documents involves converting pages into images.
-This is particularly useful for preserving document formatting while ensuring privacy through image obfuscation.
+Rasterizing documents converts each page into an image, which is exactly what “convert PDF to images Java” does.
+This step ensures that after redaction the content is stored as images, making it impossible to extract hidden text.

 #### Step 1: Prepare Output File
-Ensure your output file exists and create an output stream:
+Create the destination file and an output stream:

 ```java
 File f = new File("YOUR_OUTPUT_DIRECTORY/sample_output_file.pdf");